-HMRC £1,000 Annual Tax Allowance for Trading & Property Income
+HMRC £1,000 Annual Tax Free Allowance for Trading & Property Income

-From 6 April 2017 HMRC have launched two new allowances to help make the tax system easier.
-This is £1,000 annual tax allowance for trading and £1,000 annual tax allowance for property.
+From 6 April 2017 HMRC have launched two new tax free allowances to help make the tax system easier.
+This is £1,000 annual tax free allowance for trading and £1,000 annual tax free allowance for property.
 But as with most tax rules, its important to understand how they work and what makes you eligible to claim for them.

 The annual tax allowance for trading is available for those that make a small amount of money from things such as: